oxfordcontrol/Clarabel.rs/README.md

 Should KKT solver operate on CompositeCone or Cone?

+Currently printing Detailed solve time still in rust output.
+Makes examination of solutions very difficult.
+This was for debugging and should be disabled maybe.

 I have defined CompositeCone as a core cone type, and use this directly in the default implementation.
 Maybe it should be DefaultCone === CompositeCone in that implementation though.
 It also seems like the functions that populate the WtW block in the CompositeCone are implementation specific.
 If so, these should be pulled out into DefaultCone.
 Note Julia file structure and method names are no longer the same.
+NB: Could typedef DefaultCone to be CompositeCone as an alternative ?

 Take only upper triangle of P in DefaultProblemData.
 This means that something better than clone is required in the constructor.